tl-its-umich-edu/kartograafr/README.md

 * By default, the application will run without sending email and with the assumption that the JSON file will be named `env.json`.
 However, the `start.sh` invoked by the `Dockerfile` and `config.py` will also check whether the environment variables `ENV_FILE` and `SEND_EMAIL` have been defined.
-These can be set using the pod configuration file.
+These can be set using the OpenShift pod configuration file.
 To use a different name for the JSON file, set `ENV_FILE` to a path beginning with `configuration/secrets/` and ending with the file name.
 To have the application send email, set `SEND_EMAIL` to the string `"True"`.
 With these set, the `env` block in the `.yaml` will look something like the following:

   ```
   - env: